UniversalDevicesInc/UD-Mobile-iOS/README.md

 Issue-only repository for tracking issues related to the UD Mobile iOS App

 # TEST FLIGHT USERS
-App only supports nodes (Insteon, Zwave, and Node Servers).
-Programs, Variables, Scenes, and Network Resources have not been included as of build 0.0.2.
+App only supports nodes (Insteon, Zwave, and Node Servers), Programs, Variables, Scenes, and Network Resources.
+Favorites have not been added.
+At this time we are looking for ANR (app not respondin) and crashes.
 Please hold feature requests until further notice.

 ## Reporting an Issue